Hisoka37/Password_Manager/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project... please leave us a comment on our Twitter/LinkedIn accounts, Thank
+> We would greatly appreciate it if you could leave a comment about this project on our Twitter or LinkedIn accounts.
+Your feedback is important to us.
+Thank you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>